Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/administration/configuration/triggers.rst

 We can add a new trigger with two options ``at least one child`` or ``all children``.
 Depending on the field that we choose, we will not have the same set value.
-If you want more than one rule in the same trigger you can do it.
+If you want more than one rule in the same trigger, you can do it.

 .. image:: /images/screenshots/tracker/add_rule.png
     :alt: rule

-Just as a reminder if a parent don't have a minimum of one child you can't create a new trigger for it.
+Just as a reminder if a parent doesn't have a minimum of one child you can't create a new trigger for it.

 Now that the point is set, let's create the trigger for our story.